-The CIP genebank is one of the largest in vitro genebanks in the world and contains the global collection of potato, sweetpotatoes and Andean root and tuber crops (ARTCs) (achira, ahipa, arracacha, maca, mashua, mauka, oca, ulluco, and yacon).
-Together these collections comprise over 11,000 accessions maintained in tissue culture and held in trust under the International Treaty for Plant Genetic Resources For Food and Agriculture (ITPGRFA), plus the genebank holds an additional ~4,500 in vitro accessions from the CIP-derived breeding research materials (breeding lines).
+The CIP’s genebank uses this technology for conserving the global genetic resources collections of potato, sweetpotato and six clonal Andean root and tuber crops (ARTCs) (achira, arracacha, mashua, oca, ulluco, and yacon).
+These collections comprise over 13,000 accessions maintained “in vitro” constituting the largest “In vitro Genebank” in the world.
+Over 11,000 accessions are landraces and varieties held in trust under the International Treaty for Plant Genetic Resources For Food and Agriculture (ITPGRFA), and additionally about 2,000 accessions of CIP-derived breeding research materials (breeding lines) are conserved.

-The in vitro conservation methods developed by CIP’s genebank use treatments for reducing plantlet growth, such as osmotic stress and low temperature for storage to keep viable plantlets in a medium-term-storage (MTS) period where transferring is not needed as often.
-CIP’s potato method is quite efficient, by using low temperature (6-8°C) and culture medium containing sorbitol as an osmotic agent, the need for fresh transferring is prolonged from once every 6-8 weeks to two years.
+The in vitro conservation methods developed by CIP’s genebank use treatments for reducing plantlet growth, such as osmotic stress and low temperature for storing viable plantlets in a medium-term-storage (MTS), period where transferring is not needed as often.
+CIP’s potato method uses low temperature (6-8°C) and culture medium containing sorbitol as an osmotic agent; by this, the need for fresh transferring is prolonged from once every 6-8 weeks to two years.
 This is currently the most robust method for conserving potato collections and is used by most potato genebanks worldwide.
-A similar method is applied to the other tuber crops; however, the germplasm may not tolerate such low temperatures or has a shorter tolerance for lower temperatures and thus must be regenerated more frequently.
+The sweetpotato method includes incubation at 19-21°C with a MTS period averaging one year.
+Regarding the ARTCs, a similar method than potato is applied to oca, ulluco and mashua; however, the germplasm has a shorter tolerance to the low temperature and thus must be regenerated more frequently.
 MTS is 1 year in oca, 1.5 year in ulluco and mashua.
-The sweetpotato method includes incubation at 19-21°C with a MTS period averaging one year.
-The other root collections (yacon, arracacha, and achira) are conserved by shorter-term methods with renewals occurring every 4-8 months.
-Research is required for developing improved MTS methods for all crops.
-In vitro cultures require subculturing onto fresh media when plantlet viability declines.
-Plantlets are sub-cultured by isolating and transferring healthy shoots onto fresh media for re-growing (see protocols for in vitro conservation of potato, sweetpotato and ARTCs).
-CIP’s In vitro genebank is constantly evolving and improving.
+The other root collections (yacon, arracacha, and achira) are conserved by short-term methods with renewals occurring every 4-8 months.
+Research is required for developing improved MTS methods for these crops.
+Maintenance of the collections implies continues monitory of the viability of each accession.
+When plantlets viability declines, cultures require subculturing by isolating and transferring healthy shoots onto fresh media for re-growing (see protocols for in vitro conservation of potato and sweetpotato, and for ARTCs).
+In the CIP’s In vitro genebank all procedures are constantly evolving and improving.

-All materials in the CIP Genebank are designated under the International Treaty for Plant Genetic Resources for Food and Agriculture (ITPGRFA) and therefore are subject to the terms and conditions set of the Standard Material Transfer Agreement (SMTA) for distribution and use.
+CIP Genebank promotes the use of this germplasm under the International Treaty for Plant Genetic Resources for Food and Agriculture (ITPGRFA) and therefore each distribution is subjected to the terms and conditions of the Standard Material Transfer Agreement (SMTA).